 Once the contact information has been verified, the links and domain should begin working again within 24-48 hours.
 For more information on ICANN’s required contact verification, please click here.

-When setting up a domain to use with BL.INK, we require that users point either the A record (for the primary domain) or a CNAME (for a subdomain) to BL.INK so that BL.INK can route traffic correctly to the short links.
+When setting up a domain to use with BL.INK, we require that users point either the A record (for the primary domain) or a CNAME (for a subdomain) to BL.INK so that BL.INK can route traffic correctly to the short link destination.
 If this step is skipped, links will return a 404 error.

 To troubleshoot this, users can check the DNS settings within the domain registrar account or the settings can be searched on free online DNS check sites.
 We like whatsmydns.net.

 If you’ve verified that the DNS is correct and the links are still not working, please reach out to BL.INK Support at email@example.com.